benockert/4550proj1/hw10/worksheet_hw10.md

   user upgrades to a premium account.
 I mentioned that we use this data only to make improvements to our app and to see what our app is being used for.
-I also mention clearly that these forms are optional.
+I also mention clearly that these forms are optional and the user surveys are anonymous.
 While we appreciate users who provide this information, we chose not not to require it out of respect for our user's right to privacy.

   Additional considerations: